Sudeepti-S/CodePath9/README.md

 Which Honeypot(s) you deployed:

+I deploy Dionaea over HTTP("Ubuntu Dionaea") - a honeypot used to trap malware samples.

 Any issues you encountered:

+I faced issues when

 A summary of the data collected: number of attacks, number of malware samples, etc:
 Number of Attacks :